 We encourage our families to come to our home to see our beautiful parent dogs and puppies.
 We do take extra care when guests come to visit in order to protect our animal family members from disease.

 Our goal and passion is to breed service/assistance/therapy dogs as well as family companion dogs and we strongly believe the F2b's will produce the best dogs for our ulimate goal.
-After careful consideration Kayla’s Sheepadoodles has decided to breed F1 and F2b Sheepadoodles.
+After careful consideration Kayla’s Sheepadoodles has decided to breed standard and mini F1, F1b and F2b Sheepadoodles.
 Our reasoning for this is as follows: